Please note: Students should read this in conjunction with the Terms and Conditions of their Licence Agreement (if living in University Halls).

 5.9 The University reserves the right to decide which organisations or companies will be accepted as an approved sponsor.
 For the purposes of this document loans provided by the Student Loan Company/Student Finance England, Student Finance Wales and the Student Awards Agency for Scotland are classified as ‘Government loans’.

-5.10 Students who apply for a Government loan
+5.10 Students who apply for a UK Government loan

 5.10.1 Students will usually be given a Student Support Number (“SSN”) or Customer Reference Number (“CRN”).
 Where a Student has not yet received a decision from the appropriate Student financial provider as to whether they are eligible for a tuition fee loan, the Student will normally be permitted to enrol as set out in section 4.